roland-ewald/sessl-examples/README.txt

 This should execute the experiments and generate several .csv files with simulation and optimization output.

+You can create zip/tar.gz files that contain everything to execute the experiments on a computer where Java 1.7 is installed by executing 'mvn package' (see target directory).

 The experiments are specified in a single file: src/main/scala/SampleExperiments.